 Wait until the brookies have cooled completely before slicing.
 You can speed things up by freezing the dish for 20 minutes.

-Slice the brookies into squares, serve, and enjoy.
+10. Slice the brookies into squares, serve, and enjoy!

 Tips for Making The Best Dessert

-- If you have parchment paper, line the baking dish with it for easier clean-up.
+- Line the baking dish with it for easier clean-up.
 Leave overhangs along the sides so that you can easily lift out the brookies when ready.

-- When making the cookie dough, use room temperature butter.
+- Use room temperature butter for the cookie dough.
 Melted butter will result in overspreading.

-- For the brownies, though, you’ll want to use melted butter.
+- Use melted butter for the brownie batter.
 This will yield fudgy and ooey-gooey brownies.

-- Use room temperature eggs for both the cookie dough and brownie batter.
+- Use room temperature eggs.
+Do this for both the cookie dough and brownie batter.
 Room temperature eggs will incorporate easily with the rest of the ingredients.
 Also, cold eggs will alter the temperature of the butter, which you don’t want to happen.

-- Use good-quality cocoa powder.
+- Want super fudgy brownies?
+Use good-quality cocoa powder.
 The flavor of the brownies relies solely on this, so be sure to pick a brand whose taste you like.

-- If the cookie dough is too sticky, use a rubber spatula that’s been greased with non-stick spray to make it easier to spread.
+- Is your cookie dough too sticky?
+Use a rubber spatula that’s been greased with non-stick spray to make it easier to spread.

-- Add the chocolate chunks at the last few minutes of baking for a prettier presentation and extra chocolatey brookies.
+- Make it Instagram-worthy with chocolate chunks!
+Add the chocolate chunks in the last few minutes of baking for a prettier presentation.
+Plus, it makes for extra chocolatey brookies.

-- Be sure to let the brookies cool completely before slicing.
+- Give them time to cool.
+Be sure to let the brookies cool completely before slicing.
 Freshly-baked brookies haven’t set yet, so it’ll be super difficult to slice into.